I bring an unaccustomed wine

 When I at last awake.

-We are busy working to bring Emily Dickinson's "I bring an unaccustomed wine" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "I bring an unaccustomed wine" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "I bring an unaccustomed wine" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.